Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Some of my favorite flowers are old fashioned cottage garden flowers.
 Canterbury bells grew in my mother’s garden when I was a child.
 Not surprisingly, I have added them to my own garden.

 What are Canterbury Bells?

 Canterbury bells (Campanula medium), also known as Cups and Saucers, are biennial flowering plants that are native to Southern Europe.
 The plants spread to the rest of Europe where they have naturalized because they readily self-sow.
 They were brought to North America by European colonists who brought many flowers and plants from their countries of origin to grow in their new homes.
 Canterbury bells have also naturalized throughout North America.

-Because they are native to the Mediterranean area, they do not grow well in the very humid climate of the Southeast.
+Because they are native to the Mediterranean area which is very dry, they do not grow well in the very humid climate of the Southeast.
 They grow better in the cooler, dryer climate of the Northeast US.